r-lib/vctrs/README.md

 install.packages("vctrs")
 ```

-Alternatively, if you need to development version, install it with:
+Alternatively, if you need the development version, install it with:

 ``` r
 # install.packages("devtools")